NieneB/InternshipReport/index.md

 #### Interactivity
 the data sets are static data, but will be displayed dynamically and interactive.
 It will let the user explore, and re-discover the information themselves, called *guided discovery*.
-(Nöllenburg, 2007) Interaction is considered as one of the key characteristics of geovisualization, a map is nowadays seen ans an interactive interface.
+(Nöllenburg, 2007) Interaction is considered as one of the key characteristics of geovisualization, a map is nowadays seen as an interactive interface.
 Interactivity lets the user explore the geo-data and be in control and not depended on the cartographer.
 Interaction empowers the viewer/user to modify the data display.
 (Dibiase et al., 1992)(Ogao & Kraak, 2002)(Nöllenburg, 2007)

 Technical functionalities for a map: